stuartsierra/lazytest/README.md

 LAZYTEST IS BETA: THERE MAY BE BUGS
 =======================================

- **Current release version is 1.2.2 and depends on Clojure 1.3.0-alpha3**
+ **Current Lazytest library release is version 1.2.3 and depends on Clojure 1.3.0-alpha3**

-Latest development version is 1.2.3-SNAPSHOT
+Latest development version is 1.2.4-SNAPSHOT

+ **Current Lazytest Maven plugin release is version 1.0.0**

 Lazytest: behavior-driven development/testing framework for Clojure